Guide

 When you build an agent, you give it tools.
 A tool is a function the LLM can invoke.
 The classic example is ping: define it, wire it in, and the agent figures out when to call it.
 You never wrote a loop to ping multiple hosts.
 The agent did.

 Email and calendar are the same idea.
 Your agent needs to read messages, send replies, check availability, create events.
-You could build API clients, manage OAuth tokens, and handle Gmail vs Outlook vs IMAP.
-Or you could run nylas email list and nylas calendar events list from your tool handlers.
+You could build API clients, manage OAuth tokens, and handle Gmail vs Outlook vs Exchange vs Yahoo vs iCloud vs IMAP — roughly ~300 lines of boilerplate for token management alone if you roll a custom Gmail OAuth integration.
+Or you could run nylas email list and nylas calendar events list from your tool handlers: one subprocess call per tool.

 The Nylas CLI already handles authentication, provider abstraction, and connection management.
 Your agent code stays simple: subprocess in, JSON out.